Intro to the Laconic Stack

 There are three different ways to participate in the Laconic Network: Member Validators, Service Providers, and Dapp Developers.
 To describe the responsibilities and benefits of each role, we must first start grounded in the technicalities of the Laconic Stack.

-Note: this diagram intentionally leaves out several repositories (e.g., codecs, utilities, rpc shims).
+Refer back to the diagram at the top of this page.
+It intentionally leaves out several repositories (e.g., codecs, utilities, rpc shims).
 This is done for simplicity reasons and anyone diving deep into the stack will discover them.

 The two repositories at the top are also the main entry points for most developers. `stack-orchestrator` is a command-line tool for, well, orchestrating the stack.
 It uses docker-compose to deploy a specified collection of networked docker containers, thereby eliminating the need to set up a variety of services independently.
 Every user of the Laconic Stack will at some point - if not regularly - use the stack orchestrator.

-The `watchers-ts` repo contains the publically available Watchers and the code to generate them.
+The `watchers-ts` repo contains the core watcher generator codebase.
 Watchers are TypeScript that is generated from one or more Solidity smart contracts.
 Dapp Developers can participate in the Laconic Network by either 1) writing a custom watcher for their Dapp or 2) writing a generally useful watcher and publishing it to the Laconic Registry, thus earning a fee every time it is used.
 We’ll come back to Watchers later.

 Down at the bottom left is the `laconicd` repository and it is indeed the “bottom” of the stack.
 It is built from the Cosmos SDK and has custom modules specific to operating the Laconic Network (e.g., fork of Ethermint/Evmos, auction, nameservice).
 It is likely that in the future there will be a public testnet, however, because the Laconic Network is a permissioned validator set, only Member Validators that have officially joined the Laconic Network will be included in the mainnet.
 Just because the validator set is permissioned does not prohibit anyone from running a full node and Service Providers or others may choose to do so for a variety of reasons.